Targus Ultra Mini Retractable Optical Mouse

 |Targus Universal USB 3.0 DV Docking Station Driver||Install the driver automatically||Download driver|

 |Targus USB3.0 DV Docking Station Driver||Install the driver automatically||Download driver|

 To get the PAUM01U driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for PAUM01U.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Targus Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the Targus website.
 Most major device manufacturers update their drivers regularly.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.

 In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager